 If a collar, in the form of a purchased call and written put, prevents a transferred asset from being derecognized and the entity measures the asset at fair value, it continues to measure the asset at fair value.
-The associated liability is measured at (i) the sum of the call exercise price and fair value of the put option less the time value of the call option, if the call option is in or at the money, or (ii) the sum of the fair value of the asset and the fair value of the put option less the time value of the call option if the call option is out of the money.
+The associated liability is measured at (i) the sum of the call exercise price and fair value of the put option less the time value of the call option, if the call option is in or at the money, or (ii) the sum of the fair value of the call option if the call option if the call option is out of the put option less the time value of the call option if the call option is out of the money.
 The adjustment to the associated liability ensures that the net carrying amount of the asset and the associated liability is the fair value of the options held and written by the entity.
 For example, assume an entity transfers a financial asset that is measured at fair value while simultaneously purchasing a call with an exercise price of CU120 and writing a put with an exercise price of CU80.
-Assume also that the fair value of the asset is CU100 at the date of the transfer.
-The time value of the put and call are CU1 and CU5 respectively.
+Assume also that the fair value of the put and call are CU1 and CU5 respectively.
 In this case, the entity recognizes an asset of CU100 (the fair value of the asset) and a liability of CU96 [(CU100 + CU1) - CU5].
 This gives a net asset value of CU4, which is the fair value of the options held and written by the entity.